tuub/kitodo-mediaserver/doc/Configuration-file.md

   * `pdf`:
     * `defaultSize` (int): The default maximum size in pixels the images are resized to when converting to PDF format including extension for watermarks.
     * `addOcrText` (bool): `true` or `false` - Whether to add OCR text layer to PDF or not.
 See also: `mets.fulltextFileGrp`
+    * `maxMemory` (int): Use this amount of RAM in Megabyte for PDF generation.
+If the conversion process needs more memory it will use a disk cache in the system temp folder.
   * `jpeg`:
     * `defaultSize` (int): The default maximum size in pixels the images are resized to when converting to image format including extension for watermarks.
   * `useGraphicsMagick` (bool): `true` or `false` - Whether to use [GraphicsMagick](http://www.graphicsmagick.org/) for image conversion.